-Originally commissioned by Valide Sultan Safiye, mother of Sultan Mehmet III, the mosque was completed six sultans later in 1663 by order of Valide Sultan Turhan Hadice, mother of Sultan Mehmet IV.
+Originally commissioned by Valide Sultan Safiye, mother of Sultan Mehmet III, the mosque was completed six sultans later by order of Valide Sultan Turhan Hadice, mother of Sultan Mehmet IV.

 The site had earlier been occupied by a community of Karaite Jews, radical dissenters from Orthodox Judaism.
 When the valide sultan decided to build her grand mosque here, the Karaites were moved to Hasköy, a district further up the Golden Horn that still bears traces of their presence.

-Across the road from the mosque is the tomb of Valide Sultan Turhan Hadice, the woman who completed construction of the New Mosque.
+Across the road from the mosque is the türbe (tomb) of Valide Sultan Turhan Hadice.
 Buried with her are no fewer than six sultans, including her son Mehmet IV, plus dozens of imperial princes and princesses.
 Her türbe was closed for restoration at the time of research.